bpmn-io/element-templates-validator/README.md

 ]
 ```

+If you pass a JSON string to the `validateZeebe` and `validate` functions, the dataPointers of the errors will reflect the correct position in the original string.

+If a parsed JSON object is passed, the `dataPointers` may not match the original string.
+In this case, ensure to format your JSON before validating it, using the canonical format (e.g., with `JSON.stringify(sample, null, 2)`).

-It's also possible to validate multiple objects at once
+It's also possible to validate multiple objects at once.
+In this case, the list of templates supports only objects, not strings.

 ```js
 import { validateAll } from '@bpmn-io/element-templates-validator';